 Introduction

-This Architecture Update Report records the Florida Statewide ITS Architecture (SITSA) update from its reference in the Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT) Version 9.2 to ARC-IT Version 9.3.
+This Architecture Conversion Report records the Florida Statewide ITS Architecture (SITSA) update from its reference in the Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT) Version 9.2 to ARC-IT Version 9.3.
 There were no updates to the District 1 RITSA, so this report addresses notable results from the conversion process.

 Description of Changes